 - keep the business operating while waiting for your customers to pay for goods.

-Upfront loans – also know as a 'fully drawn advance' – provides the entire loan amount all at once, and are available if you need funds to:
+Upfront loans provides the entire loan amount all at once.
+These loans are available if you need funds to:

 - buy a new business

 - buy equipment to expand your existing business.

 An upfront loan is sometimes called a 'fully drawn advance'.